Culture up late at Justice & Police Museum

 Hear chilling stories of some of Sydney’s most infamous criminals from bushranger Andrew George Scott, alias Captain Moonlite, to Henry Louis Bertrand aka ‘the mad dentist of Wynyard Square’ at our Murder in the Museum talk (adults only).
 Plus enjoy music, food and drink at our pop-up speakeasy piano bar.

 Please keep reading below for further details on the program for each night.

 Culture Up Late is proudly supported by Create NSW.

-Friday 11 June - please note ticket allocation exhausted
+Friday 18 June - online ticket allocation exhausted

 Consummate entertainer Monica Trapaga headlines the program accompanied by jazz ensemble The Pocket Trio, a venture that will evoke feel good jazz with tight arrangements and groovy pockets.
 Monica and The Pocket Trio will perform from 6.15 to 7pm and 7.15pm to 8pm.
 Seating capacity is strictly limited to 60 persons on a first arrive, first seated basis.

 Thursday 24 June - CANCELLED

 The evening will feature a special ticketed performance of Stage Fright, an enticing and touchingly twisted, droll homage to Marlene Dietrich by character comedienne Jude Bowler.
 Please note this performance is not suitable for under 16 years.
 Tickets to this two-act cabaret style show are $30 per person and must be purchased separately.

 Plus hear chilling stories of some of Sydney’s most infamous criminals at our Murder in the Museum talk (adults only) at 6pm and 7pm, and enjoy a drink in our speakeasy piano bar.